John Howe (theologian): Life

 Howe was born at Loughborough.
-At the age of five he went to Ireland with his father, who had been ejected from his living by William Laud, but returned to England in 1641 and settled with his father in Lancaster.
+At the age of five he went to Ireland with his father, a Non-Confirmist preacher who had been ejected from his living by William Laud.
+The family returned to England in 1641 and settled with his father in Lancaster.
 He studied at Christ's College, Cambridge, and at Magdalen College, Oxford (B.A., 1650; M.A., 1652), where for a time he was fellow and college chaplain.
 At Cambridge he came under the influence of Ralph Cudworth and Henry More, from whom he probably received the Platonic tinge that marks his writings.

 About 1654 he was appointed to the perpetual curacy of Great Torrington, Devon.
 In this place, according to his own statement, he was engaged in the pulpit on fast days from nine to four, with a recess of fifteen minutes, during which the people sang.
 While on a visit to London in 1656 Oliver Cromwell prevailed upon him to preach at Whitehall, with the result that Howe, much against his preferences, became one of Cromwell's chaplains.
 Upon Richard Cromwell's retirement he returned to his former parish at Torrington.
 When the Act of Uniformity 1662 was passed he quit his church, but remained for some time in the neighbourhood, preaching in private houses.
 In this period he was cited before the Bishop of Exeter, his old friend Seth Ward, who vainly urged Howe to be reordained.